kunjmehta/ny-taxi-prediction-pyspark-emr/README.md

 * **Challenge:** Get up and started with Spark and its Python wrapper, PySpark as well as managing clusters on AWS EMR, none of which I had done earlier.
 This also started my attempt at completing one data science project each month starting with this for October.

-* **Accomplishment:** Successfully performing EDA and feature engineering on the dataset and using the Spark MLlib to build RF and DT models and achieve an RMSE error around 4.
+* **Accomplishment:** Successfully performing EDA and feature engineering on the dataset and using the Spark MLlib to build RF and DT models and achieve an RMSE error of 4.28.

 ***